Incarceration Consulting Services

 - How to prepare your home for the probation officer’s inspection to determine eligibility for home confinement

-We help criminal attorney to prepare their white-collar clients for prison:
+We help criminal attorneys prepare their white-collar clients for prison:

-Who really knows more about the prison experience than someone who has been there?
-Inmates and their families need to be prepared for the prison experience, and often rely on their attorney for advice.
-But, most attorneys do not know the pitfalls and opportunities of incarceration enough to allay the fear of their clients.
+Who knows more about the prison experience than someone who has been there?
+Inmates and their families need to be prepared for the prison experience and often rely on their attorney for advice.
+But, most attorneys do not know the pitfalls and opportunities of incarceration enough to alleviate the fear of their clients.
 Quite simply, they haven’t been there and can’t speak from first-hand experience.
 The object for anyone going to prison should be “do your time” and become a better person because of the journey.
-This takes some coaching.
-Kevin reveals his survival secrets in either one-on-one consultations, a shorter keynote-type presentation, or a 3-hour workshop which is tailored to white-collar criminal attorneys.
+Kevin reveals his survival secrets in either one-on-one coaching consultations, a shorter keynote-type presentation, or a 3-hour workshop tailored to white-collar criminal attorneys.

 In regards to our fee, we take into consideration your particular circumstances which we will discuss on the first call.
-Please contact us for more information and to discuss your case in detail.
+Please contact us for more information and to explain your case in detail.